- About OSC

-NA Ladder Heroes is a tournament run by feardragon that encourages and rewards players for practicing and playing on the NA Ladder!
+NA + EU Ladder Heroes are tournaments run by feardragon that encourage and rewards players for practicing and playing on the NA/EU Ladders!
 Each week the top 20 highest ranked GM players earn points towards a Monthly final.
 The first + second highest ranked players also earn $ weekly.
 After the 4 week month, the top 12 players ranked by weekly points are then invited to the monthly finals (~$380 USD)

 The SC2 Online Community Open is a single elimination style tournament for Starcraft 2, Legacy of the Void. $50-$100 in prize.
 Open to all regions, the Community Open is directly run by the OSC team.

 The Filthy NA Open is an event organised by PSISTORM Gamings Owner Damen ‘Flithyrake’ Knight.
 The weekly cup is a regular single elimination event designed to support NA players and provide them with a weekly tournament of their own where they can battle it out for the title of best NA player of the week!
 3 weeks per month are NA only, with the 4th week open to all regions.

 The OSC SEA Weekly, as the name suggests, a $50 Weekly tournament for players in the SEA + Oceanic regions!

 Liga Nacional de Starcraft TSØP is a Latin American Event.
 Finals feature 16 players coming from team TSØP, Chile, and open qualifiers, who battle for a $100 USD prize pool.

 Twice weekly $25 Open tournament hosted on EU.